istmobiome/istmobiome-web/content/fieldguides/geminates/index.md

 ---
 title: "Geminates"
 subtitle: "Gallery of geminates by taxa.
-Each card contains a species pair; top panels (peach) are Western Atlantic and bottom panels (royal blue) are Eastern Pacific."
+Each card contains a species pair; top panels (vermillion) are Western Atlantic and bottom panels (royal blue) are Eastern Pacific."
 summary: "A little differentiated species evolved from a close common ancestor, a twin species, occuring on either side of the Isthmus."

 date: "2023-01-01T00:00:00Z"